A Year in the Wilds of North Devon: January to June

 A Red Admiral butterfly spreads its wings for the camera.

-Soon after, the first flight of orange tips appear, taking advantage through March of the woodland flowering plants such as common dog violet and miniature wild daffodils.
+Soon after, the first flight of orange tips appeared, taking advantage of the woodland flowering plants such as common dog violet and miniature wild daffodils in March.
 Of course, some of the flowers get trampled by the rolling antics of the badgers who put their heads above ground to play, groom, stretch, feed and do a little housekeeping!
 Meanwhile, moles, who live solitary lives, are getting together to make babies and molehills appear in groups across the rough meadows, perfect for our school groups to make into molehill palaces!
-Nothing like a good spring clean and a belly full of beetles.
+There’s nothing like a good spring clean and a belly full of beetles.

 Before you know it, the toads are spawning, and it feels like spring is here.
 The toad spawn is laid in long strings and looks very different from the frogs.
 It all seems to happen rather suddenly, with the toads forming large ‘balls’ of animals as many males each try to mate with a female; she is often overwhelmed!